-French designer Louis Reard is widely credited for inventing the bikini so loved by baby boomers.
-The name was inspired by the U.S. nuclear bomb testing on the tiny Bikini Atoll after World War II.
+French designer Louis Reard is widely credited for inventing the bikini so loved by baby boomers in their youth.
+The name was inspired by the U.S. nuclear bomb testing in the Pacific on the tiny Bikini Atoll after World War II.
 Reard debuted his bikini at a Paris fashion show in July 1946.
 However, another Parisian fashion designer, Jacques Heim, had already debuted a two-piece bathing suit he called the Atome in Paris on June 3, 1946.
-Heim's June 1946 two-piece bathing suit didn't expose the navel; Reard's in July 1946 did, plus Reard was savvy enough to hire a stripper to pose in the bikini for photographers
+Heim’s June 1946 two-piece bathing suit didn’t expose the navel; Reard’s in July 1946 did, plus Reard was savvy enough to hire a stripper to pose in the bikini for photographers

 Jacques Heim’s Polish Jewish parents started a fur business in 1898 and settled in Paris, France.
 Jacques was born in Paris and after taking over the family fur business in 1923, he added a couture clothing line.
 During the Nazi occupation of France, Heim was a member of the French resistance movement, and kept the fashion house open by appointing a non-Jewish man to appear as the head of the company.
 Helm had originally designed a two-piece bathing suit in 1932, but women didn’t dare to wear it then.
 (Photo: Pinterest)

 It wasn’t until 10 years later, when Brigitte Bardot wore a bikini in the movie And God Created Woman (1956), that the bikini finally “exploded” into popular fashion.